mjl-/mox/README.md

 Unfortunately, mox does not yet provide an option for that.
 Mox does spam filtering based on reputation of received messages.
 It will take a good amount of work to share that information with a backup MX.
-Without that information, spammer could use a backup MX to get their spam accepted.
+Without that information, spammers could use a backup MX to get their spam accepted.
 Until mox has a proper solution, you can simply run a single SMTP server.

 ## How do I stay up to date?

 Please set "CheckUpdates: true" in mox.conf.
-It will check for a new version through a DNS TXT request at `_updates.xmox.nl` once per 24h.
-Only if a new version is published, will the changelog be fetched and delivered to the postmaster mailbox.
+Mox will check for a new version through a DNS TXT request for `_updates.xmox.nl` once per 24h.
+Only if a new version is published will the changelog be fetched and delivered to the postmaster mailbox.

-The changelog is at https://updates.xmox.nl/changelog
+The changelog is at https://updates.xmox.nl/changelog.

 You could also monitor newly added tags on this repository, or for the docker image, but update instructions are in the changelog.